juxor/afaq/markdown/append43.md

-placed his ideas in a statist context -- rather than base socialist reconstruction on working class self-organisation from below, the Bolsheviks started _"to build, from the top, its 'unified administration'"_ based on central bodies created by the Tsarist government in 1915 and 1916\.
+placed his ideas in a statist context -- rather than base socialist reconstruction on working class self-organisation from below, the Bolsheviks started _"to build, from the top, its 'unified administration'"_ based on central bodies created by the Tsarist government in 1915 and 1916.
 [Maurice Brinton, **The Bolsheviks and Workers' Control**, p.
 36] The institutional framework of capitalism would be utilised as the principal (almost exclusive) instruments of "socialist" transformation.
-Lenin's support for _"one-man management"_ must be seen in this context, namely his vision of "socialism."_
+Lenin's support for _"one-man management"_ must be seen in this context, namely his vision of "socialism."

 Bolshevik advocating and implementing of _"one-man management"_ was not limited to the workplace.
 On March 30th Trotsky, as Commissar of Military